 Sign. me. up.

 So, are you curious about the different food options you can enjoy while attending Frühlingsfest this year?
-Here are some photos and notes I took of the main food options around the festival for 2019!
+Here are some photos and notes I took of the main food options around the festival!

 Food Options Inside the Frühlingsfest Tents